 Because there are several different ways of achieving this, it can appear complicated, but it’s not difficult once you think it through.

 How you wire it up depends on the type of speaker system you want to use and the connection types on your TV.

 Take it one step at a time and consider your options for wiring speakers to your TV.

 Firstly, you should understand the options for adding speakers to your TV.
 There are a few ways to do this, and you may find one is better for you than another.

-For stereo speakers, you can use a 2-channel hi-fi amplifier – or you should buy an AV receiver if you want surround sound.
+You can use a 2-channel hi-fi amplifier for stereo speakers, or you should buy an AV receiver if you want surround sound.

 Whichever one you choose, the methods of connecting them to your TV are similar.

 Step 2: Check Your TV’s Audio Output